kushaldev75/Bat-Ball-Tracking-System/README.md

 Below is the Mosiac of some images from the validation set. **On Left**, we have have images with ground truth labels whereas **On Right** we have YOLOv5 detection results.

-Some observation we can made is that in some images model doesn't do well at predicting bat in particular.
-But it is very intresting to see 1st image of middle row.
+One observation we can make is that in some images model doesn't do well at predicting bat in particular.
+But it is very interesting to see 1st image of middle row.
 It looks like model performs better than ground truth label in detecting the bat.

 <p align='center'>